YassineMEJRI/YassineMEJRI/README.md

 # Yassine Mejri
+**`Computer Science Engineer / Software Developer`**

+I have a big passion for coding and software development.
+I enjoy solving problems with code.
+I mainly engineer full stack solutions.
+My go to language is Java.
+For the web I tend to use Spring framework and Angular.

-**`Computer Science Engineer / Software Developer`** Actively looking to collaborate on new interesting projects.
+Actively looking to collaborate on new interesting projects.

 Currently looking for an internship of 4 to 6 months duration starting January 2023.
-- 📫 How to reach me? email: yassinemejri5@gmail.com (or) yassine.mejri@ensi-uma.tn
+- 📫 How to reach me? email: y.mejri@outlook.com (or) yassine.mejri@ensi-uma.tn

 ### 🧰 Languages and Tools